 (a) For all applicants for employment, except those licensed by the New Hampshire board of nursing, and for all household members 17 years of age or older, the licensee shall:

-(1) Obtain and review a criminal records check from the New Hampshire department of safety;
+(1) Obtain and review a criminal records check.
+Results must include the criminal history from the state of New Hampshire. ;

 (2) Review the results of the criminal records check in accordance with (b) below; and